OldEnt/stellaris-habitat-start-amaryllis/amaryllian_readme.txt

 [img]https://i.imgur.com/5AP9TCX.png[/img]

-[u][b]Void Campaign: cheaper habitats in the early game[/b][/u] Empire modifier for Children of the Void civic which reduces habitat build cost and speed by 50%.
+[u][b]Void Campaign: cheaper habitats in the early game[/b][/u] Empire modifier for Children of the Void civic which reduces habitat build time and cost by 50%.
 Bonus diminishes by 5% every 5 years and disappears 50 years after start of the game.

 [img]https://i.imgur.com/6m0psLW.png[/img]